-Narrowing or total blockage of a major coronary artery may result in angina, heart attack, rhythm irregularities, cardiac failure and in some instances, sudden death.
+Narrowing, or total blockage of a major coronary artery may result in angina, heart attack, rhythm irregularities, cardiac failure and in some instances, sudden death.

-While some relief of symptoms can be obtained with medication, this will not cure the underlying narrowing of the coronary vessels.
-Coronary artery bypass surgery aims to restore the blood flow to the heart muscle by bypassing the narrowing (stenosis) of the coronary artery.
-This surgery is successful in about 90 per cent of patients who will be rendered pain free.
-The remaining 10 per cent of patients see improvements but are not totally cured of their symptoms.
+While some relief of symptoms can be obtained by medication, this will not cure the underlying narrowing of the coronary vessels.
+Coronary artery bypass surgery aims to restore the blood flow to the heart muscle by bypassing (the stenosis) the narrowing of the coronary artery.
+This surgery is successful in about 90% of patients who will be rendered painfree.
+The remaining 10% of patients are usually improved, although not totally cured of their symptoms.